anchore/anchore-engine/README.md

 Anchore Engine is using the [Anchore CLI](https://github.com/anchore/anchore-cli).

 The Anchore CLI can be installed using the Python pip command.
-See [Anchore CLI installation ](https://github.com/anchore/anchore-engine/wiki/Installing-Anchore-CLI) instructions.
+See [Anchore CLI](https://github.com/anchore/anchore-cli) for instructions.

 By default the Anchore CLI will try to connect to the Anchore Engine at http://localhost/v1 with no authentication.